Random Effects

-Here we document only the re() function only but we also give examples using s(…, bs = “re”).
+This documentation focuses on the re() function, but we also provide examples using s(…, bs = “re”).

 Usage